alarm-redist/redist/task_tracker.md

     - Partition split problem

 # ----- COMPLETED TASKS -----

+**Pass results back in arma data types - DONE 11/8/2024**
+Task: To make things more memory efficient change it so all results are passed back as arma vectors, matrices, or cubes for things that are multiple matrices.

+Comments after completion: Realized that all arma matrix types (even unsigned integers) are passed back to R with numeric data.
+So to make things as memory efficient as possible need to pass things back as Rcpp::IntegerMatrix or Rcpp::IntegerVector whenever possible as integer data in R takes up about half the space of numeric.
+Not a big deal for most applications but for the FAS cluster this will be a big help as you get heavily penalized for requesting more memory.

 **Create MH Ratio Calculator - DONE 11/6/2024**
 Task: Create a function (along with helpers as needed) that computes the MH ratio for valid new proposed plans.